-The chair in the middle of the room represented a genesis moment in which I had to stop running from getting quiet long enough to listen for what God might say to me.
+The chair in the middle of the room represented a genesis moment in which I had to stop running from becoming quiet long enough to listen for what God might say to me.
 I remember James Robison, a protégé of Billy Graham, after preaching to millions of people in crusades as a young man, came to a crossroads in his life where he recognized he was spiritually drained and empty.
 When he got desperate enough to slow down, give up and listen, he shared that God spoke to him in his spirit and said, “I’ve seen your ministry over the past several years; how would you like to see mine?”
 As a result, he stepped away from conducting the crusades.
 Instead, he spent the last half of his life overseeing an international organization for impoverished children and people around the globe as the spirit of Christ energized his life.

 Today’s hidden secret in Christian ministry and nationally known circles of ministry is chiefly ego-driven, and few leaders have inner peace and a deepening spiritual relationship with Christ.
 Likewise, after nearly thirty years of ministry, I also came to a turning point in which I lost my first love for God, and I was dying on the inside too.
 I am thankful for the awareness I needed a dramatic change in my journey with God and dared to seek an inner transformation of my heart and life.
 (Silence is one of the purest forms of Worship and Prayer)